Port Soderick: Former leisure facility

-The entire site was purchased in the 1990s by Pacini Ltd (a subsidiary of De Beers) and the entire land was leased to Port Soderick Leisure Ltd, a company established by Andrew Evans of Douglas, with the sole purpose of rebuilding much of the site and operating a water sports facility there: primarily scuba diving, sailing, canoeing and jet ski rentals.
-The original building was gutted save for the original sprung dance floor, and was converted for the most part into the Anchor pub.
+The entire site was purchased in the 1990s by Pacini Ltd (a subsidiary of De Beers) and the land was leased to Port Soderick Leisure Ltd, a company established by Andrew Evans of Douglas, with the sole purpose of rebuilding much of the site and operating a water sports facility there: primarily scuba diving, sailing, canoeing and jet ski rentals.

+The original building was gutted except for the original sprung dance floor, and was converted for the most part into the Anchor pub.
 The centre opened with much support from local people, and was very popular during the summer.
 Pacini had however inadvertently leased the small wooden cafe on the site to a separate party who enforced their contract to be the sole supplier of food to the area.
 Thus robbed of the lucrative profits from food as alcohol consumption fell due to social concerns, the centre's financial viability was stretched.
 Pacini decided to pull all future funding; this resulted in the lease being given up and control handed to the cafe proprietor, who abandoned the water sports and ran the pub for a short while before closing its doors for good.

 The site has limitations mainly associated with decay of the building structures due to lack of maintenance and vandalism and the general deterioration of the old coastal walkways.
 In addition there is no sewer connection at the site and the sea outfall has long been destroyed.